hoovercj/vscode-power-mode/README.md

 #### General Settings
 To disable OSU mode, add `"osumode.enabled": false` to your settings.

 To disable combo counter, add `"osumode.enableComboCounter": false,` to your settings.

 To disable combo image, add `"osumode.enableComboImage": false,` to your settings.

-To disable letter explosions at the cursor when you type, add `"osumode.enableComboCounter": false,` to your settings.
+To disable letter explosions at the cursor when you type, add `"osumode.enableCursorExplosions": false,` to your settings.

 #### Customize Images
 To change the number of combo between every image, change `"osumode.comboImageInterval"` in your settings.

 You can also specify custom images to use instead of default ones.
 Change `"osumode.customComboImages"` in your settings to a list of URLs to your custom images.
 Note: local images don't work, they have to be from https (for security reasons?)

 ```json